Get Started on B2B eCommerce with Our Sample RFP Template

 Internal stakeholders, external partners, and consultants play a critical role in forming business objectives, determining the required features, and evaluating vendors.

-Subject matter experts, business digitization consultants & agencies, solution integration experts, and RFP consultants can also offer input during the RFP process.
+Subject matter experts, business digitization consultants & agencies, solution integration experts, and RFP consultants can also offer input during vendor screening.

 What are the common eCommerce RFP challenges?

-There are three main challenges to the RFP process:
+There are three main challenges to the eCommerce RFP process:

 It’s resource-intensive.
-Understand that the RFP process is not always quick and easy.
+Understand that the vendor selection is not always quick and easy.
 Approach it carefully without rushing the process.

 You can receive unsatisfactory or inconclusive responses from vendors.
-Make sure you invite the most suitable vendors, invite enough of them, and ask them the right questions.
+Make sure you invite the most suitable vendors, invite enough of them, and ask them the right questions using the eCommerce RFP template.

 Stakeholder engagement is another common challenge.
 Identify the most valuable stakeholders and engage with them early on.
 Communicate benefits, gather their feedback, and reinforce responsibilities throughout the process.